 Lastly, everyone should get to know the offline scan option that Windows Defender has.
 Sadly, the offline option is not there, so it will automatically run the scan when you are sleeping.
 It’s more about having to do additional tasks that cannot be done when online, so to get to those places and remove the malware adequately, it needs to do the offline scan.

-How to Scan with the Windows Defender in the Windows Defender Antivirus User Interface
+How to Scan with Windows Defender in Windows Defender Antivirus User Interface

 Microsoft has done a pretty good job of tucking away the usual Windows Defender user interface that the program has now had since Windows 8, but it is still around for you to use.
-In order to find it, you need to press the Windows logo key + R on your keyboards to open up the Run dialog box.
-Next, type “%ProgramFiles%\Windows Defender\MSASCui.exe” and click on the “OK” button.
+In order to find it, you need to press the Windows logo key + R keys on your keyboard to open up the Run dialog box.
+Next, type %ProgramFiles%\Windows Defender\MSASCui.exe and click on the OK button.
 The Windows Defender user interface pictured below will now be on the computer’s screen.

 If you wanted to do the custom scan instead of the full scan or the quick scan, then you also have the option to do that here as well.
 After you select the custom option, it gives you the chance to choose between scanning the C:// drive, D:// drive or the E:// drive depending on your needs.

 It’s not a must that you use Windows Defender, and many tech enthusiasts have their preference as to what works best for their PCs.
 If you’re interested in what I run on my computer, it is nothing but the Windows Defender set on its default settings.
-I’ve tried most free anti-virus options over the years, and many of them were good.
+I’ve tried most free antivirus options over the years, and many of them were good.
 But none run scans as lightly as I find Windows Defender does.
 One potential cause for concern I have noticed, however, is that Windows Defender doesn’t pick up anywhere near as many potential threats as other antivirus software does.
 Whether that’s because the other programs are puffing up threats or Windows Defender isn’t as good at finding them is yet to be determined.
-What I am aware of, though, is that my browsing habits have hardly changed over the years and I’m yet to have an issue on my computer that Windows Defender couldn’t handle.
-If you do choose to go down the path of running something else, the Windows Defender will detect you are using another anti-virus program and automatically disable itself from the computer.
-There is no way you can run Windows Defender and another anti-virus program like Avast or AVG at the same time—although that would make things difficult for malware if it were possible.
+What I am aware of, though, is that my browsing habits have hardly changed over the years and I’m yet to have an issue on my computer that Windows Defender couldn’t handle before it ever became a problem.
+No virus has ever created a problem for me yet with Windows 10’s Windows Defender running.
+If you do choose to go down the path of running something else, the Windows Defender will detect you are using another antivirus program and automatically disable itself from the computer.
+There is no way you can run Windows Defender and another antivirus program like Avast or AVG at the same time, although that would make things difficult for malware if it were possible.